 If you are an unaccompanied minor (a child or young person under the age of 18 who is claiming asylum and has no family in the UK) you are legally classed as a child in need.
 Social services must make sure that you are looked after.

 Children under the age of 16 are usually looked after by social services, but after the age of 16 you may be supported to live independently.
 Social services must then continue to support you until you are 21 years old.

 When you turn 18, social services may continue to support you until you are 21 years old, as you are classed as a care leaver.

 Rights after an asylum claim has been decided

-If your asylum claim is successful, you will have many of the same rights as British citizens.
-This includes the right to apply for housing benefit, help if you become homeless and council housing.
-Your rights will depend on what status you have been given (for example refugee status, indefinite leave to remain, humanitarian protection or discretionary leave to remain).
+If your asylum claim is successful, you have many of the same rights as British citizens.
+This includes the right to apply for housing benefit, help if you become homeless and the right to apply for a council home.

 Get advice if your asylum claim is refused, as you may not be eligible for help.